 Music makes me happy, food makes me happy, so naturally I combine the two for a never ending smile.
 Who wouldn't want to smile? (huge grin, fashing my chiclets at ya)

-Music continues to surround my kitchen as Neneh Cherry fades Rihanna "werks" her way into the room with "PEAS" Don't Stop The Music.
-I belt out lyrics that only I understand and continue to prepare what I've decided will be a Sautéed Asparagus and Peas side dish.
+All while music continues to surround the kitchen, and as Neneh Cherry fades Rihanna "werks" her way into the room with "PEAS" Don't Stop The Music.
+I belt out lyrics that only I understand, and continue to prepare what I've decided will be a Sautéed Asparagus and Peas side dish.

 If you love veggies as much as I do, then you'll love this dish.
-The veggies are tender with a slight crunch, and will serve 4.
+The veggies are tender with a slight crunch, vibrant in shades of green and will serve 4.
 You can turn this side dish into a lunch bowl by adding quinoa or brown rice, a protein of your choice (see suggested protein options bellow).
 I KNOW!!
 It's as easy as that and ready in 15 minutes.

 I've listed a few protein options below to convert this quick side dish into a filling lunch bowl.